NOTE: The actual meeting starts at 23:44 – if you enjoy watching the socializing and member banter, I left it in – some of it is pretty fumy!

 CNO Secretary Jean Pummill asked everyone to raise their hand if they wanted to accept the nominations as recommended by the nomination board and they did with no one opposing the motion.
 Congratulations to all the new board members and officers.
 Their terms begin on 10/1/2020.

 Mike Bevis, chair of the golf committee, announced that the golf committee will hold a relaunch meeting on Zoom on 5/13/2020 from 6 PM to 7 PM to start working out how the golf outing will work this year.
 The golf outing is scheduled for 9/28/2020.

 5/21/2020, 4:30 PM, Thursday, Trivia Contest via Zoom video conferencing.

 Avenue of Flags Fundraiser

-Donna Huss introduced the three chairs of the CNO Avenue of Flags (AOF) Committee.
+Greg Griffin introduced the three chairs of the CNO Avenue of Flags (AOF) Committee.
 They are Tom Novak, Mike Brubaker and Bob Burkman.
 Each spoke to us about our fundraiser.

-Flags are delivered on
+Flags normally are delivered for these flag holidays

 - Memorial Day

 - Labor Day

 This year flags will be delivered starting the Wednesday before Memorial Day weekend and will be picked up after Independence Day, which is approximately 6 weeks.
 This is being done to help with social distancing and at the request of the governor for everyone to display flags in support of our patriotism during the COVID crisis.